-The Humanitarian Aid Response Team Society ("HART") is a Christian Relief Aid and Missions organization providing spiritual, physical and social aid to people, primarily in the Carpathian Mountains area of the Ukraine, as well as in several other places in Eastern Europe and in the Caribbean Region and Central America.
+The Humanitarian Aid Response Team Society ("HART") is a Christian Relief Aid and Missions organization providing spiritual, physical and social aid to people in Ukraine, as well as in several other Eastern European countries; in the Caribbean Region and Central America.
 Since 1996, HART has been committed to demonstrating compassion and love to people suffering from poverty and disease.
 HART functions as a "Supply-Line" through which people in North America can support National partners and ministries who are providing Relief Aid to the poor and sharing God's love to people in their own countries.